MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 # Design methodology for mission-critical workloads

 Building a mission-critical application on any cloud platform requires significant technical expertise and engineering investment.
-Many factors can make the design process; understanding the cloud platform, choosing the right services, configuring the right set of features, constantly aligning with the latest best practices, all while meeting the business requirements.
+Many factors can make the design process complex,
+- Understanding the cloud platform,
+- Choosing the right services,
+- Configuring the right set of features,
+- Constantly aligning with the latest best practices, and
+- All while meeting the business requirements.

-This design methodology aims to provides an easy design path to follow guidance about the critical architecture decisions needed to produce the target architecture.
+This design methodology aims to provide an easy design path to follow guidance about the critical architecture decisions needed to produce the target architecture.

 <!insert visual>